 From September 2013, legislation concerning term-time holidays changed.
 Previously, schools were allowed to grant leave for family holidays of up to 10 days per year, and of over 10 days in ‘exceptional circumstances,’ at the head teacher’s discretion.
 Now, however, head teachers cannot grant any authorised absence during term-time, unless in exceptional circumstances.
 Those circumstances are up to the head, but essentially, term-time holidays will no longer be authorised.

-UNAUTHORISED TERM TIME LEAVE(includes Holiday): Any parent who takes a child out of school for term time leave of more than 6 consecutive sessions over a 4 week period, not authorised by the school (under exceptional circumstances rule), may receive a Penalty Notice.
+UNAUTHORISED TERM TIME LEAVE(includes Holiday): Any parent who takes a child out of school for term time leave of 6 consecutive sessions or more, not authorised by the school (under exceptional circumstances rule), may receive a Penalty Notice.

 The school strongly urges parents therefore not to book family holidays during term-time.
 Absence during term time as a result of term time holiday interrupts continuity of teaching and learning, disrupts educational progress of individual children and creates disruption in school.
 In accordance with government guidelines, any time taken off during term time will be unauthorised and parents/carers liable to a Penalty Notice unless exceptional circumstances apply.